ecomachio/bookingapp/README.md

 bun test:ui
 ```

+## Deployment

+The app is deployed GitHub Pages. it its deployed automatically when a new commit is pushed to the main branch.
+⚠️ Github pages is not adequate for a single page application. it doesn't support client-side routing. (see [improvents](#improvents))

 You should see the following output: it has one flake test. (see [improvents](#improvents))

 ![tests](./public/tests.png)

 ## Improvements

-* [ ] only allow future dates to be selected.
+- [ ] only allow future dates to be selected.
-* [ ] add JSDocs to all functions.
+- [ ] add JSDocs to all functions.
-* [ ] prevent not available dates from being selected.
+- [ ] prevent not available dates from being selected.
-* [ ] use local storage to persist bookings and appearance mode.
+- [ ] use local storage to persist bookings and appearance mode.
-* [ ] add a loading state to the application.
+- [ ] add a loading state to the application.
 Currently loads just a simple loading text.
-* [ ] Improve component library to make the typography and spacing more consistent.
+- [ ] Improve component library to make the typography and spacing more consistent.
-* [ ] add more tests to all components.
+- [ ] add more tests to all components.
-* [ ] fix one flake test. this particular test is flakey because it only fails when the test is run with all the tests. when run alone, it passes.
+- [ ] fix one flake test. this particular test is flakey because it only fails when the test is run with all the tests. when run alone, it passes.
 I didn't have time to fix it.
+- [ ] deploy to a platform that supports client-side routing.
+(Vercel, Netlify, etc.)

 ## Contact

 LinkedIn: [Edian Comachio](https://www.linkedin.com/in/edian-comachio)